You may have noticed that what you eat and drink can lift or lower your spirits. It affects how we feel, thinks, and even how we behave.

 Taking time out to relax and let go of any worries or concerns is vital for mental wellbeing.

-Sleep well, eat well, exercise and make time for you – Healthy life, Healthy mind!
+Sleep well, eat well, exercise and make time for yourself – Healthy life, Healthy mind!